Torndeco/pyBEscanner/README.txt

 Notes:-
 	* U can alter the settings & pyBEscanner filters & settings, while the program is running.
 Just avoid making any typo mistakes
+	* When using multiple filters, if u load up multiple spam filter with same regrex rule, the last one loaded is used.

 ---------------------------
 ---------------------------